VEuPathDB/conifer/Util/lib/conifer/docs/DeveloperManual.md

 WDKTemplateSite/Model/lib/conifer/roles/conifer/vars/WDKTemplate/templates.yml
 ```

-The WDKTemplateSite only needs the templates provided by FgpUtil so this
+The WDKTemplateSite only needs the templates provided by the WDK so this
 directory is empty.
 You could even omit the empty directory entirely.

-The `templates.yml` is a dictionary with the project name(s) as the
+The `templates.yml` file encodes a YAML dictionary.
+Each configuration
-parent key(s).
-Each configuration file is listed with a `src` source for
+file managed by Conifer for this cohort is listed with a `src` key for
+the path to the Jinja2 template, relative to the `templates` directory,
-the Jinja2 template and a `dest` destination for the rendered
+and a `dest` key with the full path to the rendered configuration file.
-configuration file.
-The actual key value (e.g. `model-config.xml:`) for
+The actual key value (e.g. `model-config.xml:`) for each entry can be
-each entry can be anything but must be unique within the dictionary and
+anything but must be unique within the dictionary and preferably the
-preferably the same as the configuration file name.
-This value is
+same or similar as the configuration file name for readability.
+This
-included in conifer's runtime stdout so that will be more readable if
+value is included in conifer's runtime stdout so that will be more
-you match with the filename.
+readable if you match with the filename.

 ```
 model-config.xml: